-A rain jacket that keeps you dry when the skies let loose may be the first piece of performance outdoor clothing you ever purchase; as a result, a waterproof shell is among the most important pieces of gear for comfort and safety when a storm rolls in.
+A rain jacket that keeps you dry when the skies let loose may be the first piece of performance outdoor clothing you ever purchase; as a result, a waterproof shell is one of the most essential pieces of gear you can have for comfort and safety when a storm rolls in.
 The models we reviewed in our Rain Jacket Review span affordable rain protection for short day hikes and general around town use, to ultralight rain protection for climbing and trail running.
 Whether you are searching for your first jacket, a modern replacement for an old favorite, or an ultralight model to add to your quiver, you're in the right place.

 Construction 101: 2, 2.5, and 3-layer Fabrics

-Nearly every manufacturer boasts about how many layers their jacket features, but what does that even mean and how should this affect what products you consider?
+Nearly every manufacturer boasts about how many layers their jacket features, but what does that even mean?
+Are more layers better?
+Worse?
+How should this affect what products you consider?

-As we mentioned above, 3-layer fabrics feature an external DWR treated face-fabric - a waterproof breathable membrane in the middle (that could be any of the types listed above) and a super thin polyurethane (PU) film or other similar backing.
-This third layer's goal is to keep sweat and oils from clogging the microscopic holes in waterproof-breathable layer, reduces breathability and make the user feel wet from sweat that they might think is coming from the outside.
+Three-layer fabrics feature an external DWR treated face-fabric, a waterproof breathable membrane in the middle (that could be any of the types listed above) and a super thin polyurethane (PU) film or another similar backing.
+This third layer's goal is to keep sweat and oils from clogging the microscopic holes in the waterproof-breathable layer, which reduces breathability and may make the user feel wet from sweat (that they might think is coming from the outside).

-The advantage of three-layer fabrics is they are typically more durable overall because of the innermost layer, which protects the pores in the waterproof membrane from clogging (longer), thus maintaining better breathability between washings.
-That said, three-layer pieces are not always as breathable and are often heavier than many of their 2.5 layer counterparts.
+The advantage of three-layer fabrics is they are typically the most durable overall because of the innermost layer, which protects the pores in the waterproof membrane from clogging (at least for longer), thus maintaining better breathability between washings.
+The disadvantage is three-layer pieces are not always as breathable and are often heavier than many of their 2.5 layer counterparts.

 2.5 Layer Fabrics

 Outer garments that feature a 2.5 layer construction look similar to those that feature a three-layer design (with the exception that they may feel slightly lighter and more subtle).
-Jackets that feature a 2.5 layer construction have the same outermost layer that has been treated with DWR, protecting the waterproof layer.
+Models that feature a 2.5 layer construction have the same outermost layer that has been treated with DWR, protecting the waterproof layer.
 Then, an exceptionally thin polyurethane laminate or other coating is placed on the inside to help protect this layer from sweat, grime, or other oils that could clog the pores.
-This layer is often "painted on," which is why it's considered a half layer (Yes, the painted on layer is the half-layer, even if it covers all of the inside surface area.
+This layer is often "painted on," which is why it's considered a half layer (Yes, the painted on layer is the half-layer, even if it covers all of the inside surface area).

 Jackets that feature a 2.5 layer construction offer similar breathability to 3-layer jackets, though depending on their liner they may occasionally feel marginally clammier.
 Why?
 Because the innermost layer doesn't do quite as good of a job at "absorbing" and transferring sweat that has been created by the wearer.
 2.5 layer jackets are typically slightly lighter and more subtle, but often not quite as durable (and must be cleaned more frequently to maintain breathability).
 It's worth noting that in the last few years, we have seen the most improvement in 2.5 layer jackets to minimize their clammy feel in higher end models.

 2 Layer Fabrics

-These fabrics have the same DWR face fabric bonded to a waterproof-breathable layer with a loose liner hanging on the inside that is typically mesh; this works to help protect the membrane or coated material.
+These fabrics have the same DWR face fabric bonded to a waterproof-breathable layer, with a loose liner hanging on the inside that typically meshes; this works to help protect the membrane or coated material.
 These jackets are less expensive and more moderately priced.
 They breathe well but are heavier, bulkier, and not ideal for active outdoor users.
 Overall in the outdoor world, there are very few 2-layer models be made because of these disadvantages.
 However before the 2.5-layer revolution just over a decade ago, around half the rain shells on the market were 2-layer.

 Gore-Tex is the oldest and most widely know waterproof-breathable fabric and has become the Kleenex of the waterproof-breathable fabrics world.
-On a very basic level, Gore-Tex is a polytetrafluoroethylene (or ePTFE for short) membrane stretched out to an extremely specific dimension.
+On an elementary level, Gore-Tex is a polytetrafluoroethylene (or ePTFE for short) membrane stretched out to a particular dimension.
 Water vapor can escape, but liquid water cannot enter, due to both the sizes of the pores (which are 20,000 smaller than a water droplet), as well as the material's extremely low surface tension, which cannot absorb liquid water without tremendous pressure.

-Polytetrafluoroethylene is also slightly better known by the DuPoint brand name Teflon.
+Polytetrafluoroethylene is also slightly better known by the DuPont brand name Teflon.
 W.L.
-Gore is always trying to improve the product; to do so, the company has strict rules and restrictions for companies that want to use their product; in doing so, they keep up their reputation of "Guaranteed to Keep you Dry."
+Gore is always trying to improve the product; to do so, the company has strict rules and restrictions for companies that want to use their product; in doing so, they keep up their reputation of "Guaranteed to Keep You Dry."

-Higher end versions of many of the new wave of PU fabrics are quickly catching up to ePTFE membrane fabrics like Gore-Tex and eVent in performance or offering unique advantages of their own.
+Higher end versions of many of the new wave of PU fabrics are quickly catching up to ePTFE membranes like Gore-Tex and eVent in performance or offering unique advantages of their own.
 In these garments, the PU is the laminate that acts as the waterproof layer and is very similar to the one laminated to the inside of a Gore-Tex jacket.
 If the PU layer is waterproof, why bother to add the ePTFE layer, you might ask?
 It's because when laminated to an ePTFE layer, it can be exceptionally thin; without it, it must be thicker to achieve the desired properties.

-Three of the biggest advantages to garments featuring fabric that relies on PU for its waterproofing is that they tend to be lighter, have the potential to be more breathable, and can be constructed with more stretchiness.
-Jackets and other outerwear featuring Gore-tex or eVent is much harder to do, and even the stretchiest ePTFE fabric is nowhere near as stretchy as a PU based one.
+Three of the most significant advantages to garments with fabric that relies on PU for its waterproofing include lighter weights, the potential for more breathability, and extra stretch.
+Jackets and other outerwear featuring Gore-Tex or eVent do not allow for as much stretch.
+Simply put, even the stretchiest ePTFE fabric is nowhere near as stretchy as the stretchier PU or polyester based ones.

-Coated fabrics are often used on price-pointed models and are nearly always less breathable and potentially less long-lasting than the above materials.
+Coated fabrics are often used on price-pointed models and are nearly always less breathable and typically are far less long-lasting than the above-listed materials.
 It's worth repeating that the coated waterproof and breathable fabric still gets sandwiched inside the jacket and can be made using a 2, 2.5, and 3 layer construction.
 Like PU coated fabrics, it can be made with stretchy textiles, allowing garments to have more range of motion.

 Durable Water Repellent (DWR)

 Durable Water Repellent (DWR) refers exclusively to the chemical treatment that has been applied to the exterior fabric (not the membrane or coated waterproof fabric) and its performance in resisting or beading up water.
 The goal of DWR is to help keep the external face fabric from becoming saturated, affecting breathability and giving the user a sensation of dampness.
-All waterproof fabrics feature a DWR as well as most water resistant textiles which can be found featured on insulated and softshell pieces.
-Most companies use fluorocarbons or fluoropolymer chemicals that are applied; they subsequently bond to the outside of the exterior fabric.
+All waterproof fabrics feature a DWR, which can be found on insulated and softshell pieces.
+Most companies use fluorocarbons or fluoropolymer chemicals that are applied, which bond to the outside of the exterior fabric.

-A manufacturer calculated that an 180-pound person creates around 8 psi sitting on the wet ground and 16 psi while kneeling.
-While in the outdoor recreation industry there is no official standard, the US Military requires that fabric must be able to resist 25 PSI (or 16,700mm) to be considered waterproof; most manufacturers have used just that.
-What do those numbers look like?
-Even to simply generate 3 PSI?
+A manufacturer calculated that a 180-pound person creates around eight psi sitting on the wet ground and 16 psi while kneeling.
+While there is no official standard in the outdoor recreation industry, the US Military requires that fabric must be able to resist 25 PSI (or 16,700mm) to be considered waterproof; most manufacturers have used just that.
+What do those numbers look like, even to simply generate 3 PSI?
 Imagine that a one-inch by one-inch box would have to be over seven feet high and filled with water while placed on a given fabric; this would generate 3 PSI.